SixArm/project-management-rope-estimate/README.md

 When we work with multiple organization, we always estimate using shared understanding, which typically means units of time in hours, and units of cost in U.S. dollars.

-### Does ROPE do a minimum estimate and maximum estimate?
+### Does ROPE do minimum estimate and maximum estimate?

 ROPE does not do a minimum estimate or maximum estimate.